StarterSquad/startersquad.com/_posts/2014-01-31-horizon2020-future-internet.md

 ## StarterSquad Reflections
 StarterSquad is ready and set to help realize the EU goals regarding the Future of Internet.
-Our distributed development teams helping Startups to execute theirs ideas is spot on to realize EU's ideas.
+Our [distributed development team helping Startups](/team) to execute theirs ideas is spot on to realize EU's ideas.
 We have seen some interesting developments and met some interesting people.
 We look forward to hook-up with some of the initiatives we came across in the upcoming months and years.
 We sure feel the EU is shifting it's innovation programs focus towards a stronger focus on creating and supporting Startups.